18 Best Usability Testing Tools in 2024: Comparison Guide

 • Embedded event analytics, allowing you to replay sessions based on custom events

 Pricing: Custom, depending on your needs.
+A free version exists for up to 3000 sessions per month.

 13. Maze